tinymce/tinymce-docs/v4.2.5/index.md

 Drop in replacemant for your text area

 > Step 4: Saving Content with a <form> POST
-> When the form is submitted, the TinyMCE editor mimics the behaviour of a normal HTML <textarea> during a form POST.
+> When the form is submitted, the TinyMCE editor mimics the behaviour of a normal HTML &lt;textarea> during a form POST.
 No additional configuration is required.

 # Download link